Toolkit Oil Paint Mixing Guide

 #2 Use a palette knife for mixing

 Using palette knives for mixing will certainly save your brushes from a lot of wear and tear particularly when mixing great amounts of paint.
-If you only need a tiny dab of paint, then you can most certainly use your brush to mix it up, but be very careful not to overload the brush with it.
+If you only need a tiny dab of paint, then you can most certainly use your brush to mix it up, but be very careful not to overload the oil paint brush with it.
 One of the rules of thumb in brush care: The paint should never go past the ferrule.
 The deeper the paint goes into the ferrule of your brush, the harder it is to clean after.
-However, it is also worth noting that old, worn out brushes can be useful for colour mixing.
+However, it is also worth noting that old, worn out oil paint brushes can be useful for color mixing.
 If you have a few of those lying around, give them a second life and repurpose them into mixing brushes instead of throwing them away!

 #4 Prepare an eco-friendly solvent and a rag

-After mixing a particular colour to your heart’s content, you should clean the brush or the palette knife used thoroughly to prevent colour contamination in the next colour mixtures you plan to make.
+After mixing a particular color to your heart’s content, you should clean the paint brush or the palette knife used thoroughly to prevent color contamination in the next color mixtures you plan to make.
 If you used a palette knife, you can simply wipe away the paint by using a rag.
 You can use old dishcloths, T-shirts, or other old cloth/clothing by cutting them up into smaller sized pieces that are suitable for your painting needs.
 It’s also another great way of reducing waste in your household.
-If you used a brush, thankfully there are now eco-friendly solvents available for your brush cleaning.
+If you used a paint brush, thankfully there are now eco-friendly solvents available for your brush cleaning.
 But before you dunk your brush in the solvent, carefully wipe off as much of the paint as you can using your rag.
 This will help you from dirtying your solvent too fast and too soon.

 Plus tip for extending your solvent’s use: Once your jar of solvent becomes too dirty, set it aside and use another jar of it.
 After some time, the oil crud will settle at the bottom and you can slowly pour out the cleaner solvent liquid into another jar for re-using.

 Another way of cleaning your brushes is by following the footsteps of the old masters, such as Rembrandt who used walnut oil to clean his brushes.
 Similarly, we can still use this method nowadays, you can wash your brushes with walnut oil or other vegetable oils (granted that you already wiped off as much of the paint as you could with a rag).
 Swirl your brush around the oil, blot off the oil on a rag and keep repeating until you no longer see any paint coming out of the brush, and then follow it with a soap and water cleaning.
-Any soap is acceptable, but try to choose a non-stripping kind like an olive oil soap if possible, to help preserve the natural oils and to keep your brushes properly conditioned.
+Any soap is acceptable, but try to choose a non-stripping kind like an olive oil soap if possible, to help preserve the natural oils and to keep your oil paint brushes properly conditioned.
 For my brushes that need the extra conditioning, I use Liquid Lanolin as like a leave-in conditioner to help return them to their former glory – or as near as they can be.
 Just a small drop is more than enough for a medium-sized brush.

 #5 Change brushes when painting

-#6 Keep a colour journal
+#6 Keep a color journal

 Having a sketchbook with heavyweight paper that is suitable for oil paint application is ideal to have onhand and ready while painting.
-When you mix a colour you like (or even don’t like) – dab or swatch some of it on a page of your journal and write down the process of how you achieved it.
+When you mix a color you like (or even don’t like) – dab or swatch some of it on a page of your journal and write down the process of how you achieved it.
 List down your mixture’s formula, the respective amounts that were used, and any other details that are worth noting of.
-When working on a specific painting or project, keeping a collection of dabs/swatches of all of the colour mixes you used can be quite helpful to have on record as a future colour mixing guide.
+When working on a specific painting or project, keeping a collection of dabs/swatches of all of the color mixes you used can be quite helpful to have on record as a future color mixing guide.
 I usually remove the page and let it fully dry somewhere unreachable by others (my children for example), before adding it back to the journal/folder with color-mixing swatches.

 #7 Assess your canvas area

-Check the areas of your painting that need the colour you will be using or mixing.
-If you are mixing your own colour for a large area (i.e. painting the sky) mix more paint – trust me on this – than you think you might need.
+Check the areas of your painting that need the color you will be using or mixing.
+If you are mixing your own color for a large area (i.e. painting the sky) mix more paint – trust me on this – than you think you might need.
 You’ll thank yourself, it might be difficult to reproduce the exact same color when you suddenly run out of it – gasp!
 If you are worried about leftover paint, you can still use it as an underpainting for a new work, or do some oil sketching along with your other leftover paints, or even just experimenting what you can create with it through a small abstract painting.
 Nothing is wasted and you get to have some more fun!

 #8 Experiment with your mixtures

 On the other hand, if you only mix them ever so slightly, it can also bring an interesting touch and look to your paint.
 You will create a third color, but with the two original colors still somewhat visible, and all three existing in beautiful textures of streaks and swirls.
 This will give your painting a non-flat dimensional look which you can totally use to play around the different values with.
+Don’t be afraid to experiment when mixing oil paints, you might be surprised with the beautiful colors you can create!

 #9 Don’t mix substances!

 Never dilute traditional oil paint using water or mix it with water-soluble paint, such as acrylics – they are not compatible with one another and will not mix well.
-However, you can use acrylic as an underpainting or imprimatura of your oil painting, and other layers after that as well, as long as they are all done before any oil colour application.
+However, you can use acrylic as an underpainting or imprimatura of your oil painting, and other layers after that as well, as long as they are all done before any oil color application.
 Remember, the acrylic must be completely dry before you use oil paint on top of it.
 When changing your oil paint’s consistency, use mineral spirits and oils that are specifically made for it like linseed oil, walnut oil, poppy oil, gamsol, and turpentine.

 #10 Remember the fat over lean rule